Enrolling in state’s health insurance exchange? Here’s what to know for 2018

 “More than 300,000 people in Washington — or about 5 percent of our state population — do not get health insurance from their employer and must buy a plan through the individual health insurance market,” according to the state Office of the Insurance Commissioner.

-(The state-run exchange also is where you can check to see whether you qualify for free coverage in Apple Health, Washington state’s Medicaid program.)
+(The state-run exchange also is where you can check to see whether you qualify for free coverage in Apple Health, Washington’s Medicaid program.)

 The exchange has four levels of coverage: bronze, silver, gold and platinum plans.